andrewbolster/andrewbolster.github.io/_posts/2013-06-20-so-long-and-thanks-for-all-the-fish.markdown

 With what currently stands as eleven thousand pounds of community funding (the vast majority of which was spent on just keeping the lights on, including the expense of a [spurious](http://farsetlabs.org.uk/blog/farset-labs-legal-encounter/) two thousand pound lawsuit...)
 Farset Labs has done more to develop the next generation of technical and entrepreneurial leaders per pound spent than any other organisation by several orders of magnitude.
 Of that I am exceedingly proud.

 That's not to say that bureaucracy is the exclusive quality of Northern Ireland; lots of places across the world are forced to deal with this, and some make a concerted effort to curtail it, or work ‘around’ it, or just ignore it (The French seem a perfect example of the latter).
 But Northern Ireland just doesn't seem to **care**.
 About anything.
 Unless it's a fleg.
-Or a "peace dividend"[3.
-A Stupid phrase...
+Or a "peace dividend"[^2]

+[^2]:A Stupid phrase...
 "I'll do you a deal, stop fighting and you'll be rich", that doesn't sound like progress to me].
 Or someone getting on TV in the mainland...

 Northern Ireland needs to get off the [teat](https://www.gov.uk/government/policies/rebalancing-the-northern-ireland-economy) that is the block grant and start practicing the 'innovation' that is talked about so often at [press conferences](http://www.nesta.org.uk/about_us/press_office/assets/features/innovation_key_to_northern_irelands_success_says_nesta) and [photo ops](http://arlenefosterholdingthings.tumblr.com/), but is conspicuously absent in the offices and boardrooms.